The Date Who Brought Me A Very Unusual Gift

-He was my usual type: long brown hair, a sizeable beard, and decent taste in music.

 He seemed unwittingly normal, even a little bland.
-He worked an office job at an insurance firm, asked questions about my day and regularly wore the colour grey.
+He worked an office job at an insurance firm, asked questions about my day and regularly wore the color grey.

 Ordinarily I would have swerved Bob because of his inability to nudge our chat beyond the realms of small talk into something that actually resembled conversation.
 But it had been a while so when he asked if I wanted to go for a drink, I said yes.